 Managing Claims for Dilapidations

-The tenant therefore has two choices; either comply with the repair obligations and carry out works necessary to achieve this prior to the lease expiry; or pay the landlord for the cost of the works (and no doubt also professional fees for monitoring them), together with an amount for loss of rent while the repair works are carried out by the landlord after the expiry of the lease.
+When your Landlord serves a schedule of dilapidations, you must comply with the repair obligations and carry out works necessary.
+Alternatively, you could pay the landlord for the cost of the works.
+A Landlord may also be able to claim for loss of rent while the repair works are carried out after the expiry of the lease.

 This article is general comment.
 You must not act or decide not to act without receiving legal advice specific to your circumstances.